 Tiny dogs (6 lbs. and under): 1/2 CAPSULE twice daily

 Small dogs (7 to 20 lbs.): 1 CAPSULE twice daily

 Medium dogs (21 to 60 lbs.): 2 CAPSULES twice daily

-Large dogs ( 61 lbs. and up): 3 CAPSULES twice daily
+Large dogs ( 61 to 100 lbs.): 3 CAPSULES twice daily

-must be inserted into pet's mouth and discharged)
+LIQUID: (Add to food or insert dropper into pet's mouth and discharged)

-Medium cats and dogs: 1 dropper twice daily
+Medium cats and dogs (21 to 60 lbs.): 2 dropper twice daily

 NOTE: One "dropper" equals one squeeze of the black bulb (1 cc), which fills the pipette about half full.
 Refrigerate after opening.

 Best when given on an empty stomach.
 Continue for 10 days to two weeks.
 Repeat routine with each new season.